-In terms of American screenwriters, other than Tarantino, none go more recognised and revered than Aaron Sorkin.
+In terms of contemporary American screenwriters, other than Tarantino, none go more recognised and revered than Aaron Sorkin.
 Having penned the screenplays for A Few Good Men, The Social Network (for which he won a well-deserved Academy Award) and Steve Jobs, the reputation was already set in stone to conjure up the excitement necessary for his directorial debut, Molly’s Game.
 And while it may play it a little safe in terms of what Sorkin feels comfortable in telling and the style in which he likes to report it, it certainly proves why he is so respected within the industry, displaying flourishes of screenwriting genius that are supplemented with some terrific performances and subtle camerawork.

 To quickly set-up the general jist of the plot, Molly’s Game follows the real-life underground drama that enveloped around Molly Bloom (Jessica Chastain), whose profession as a personal assistant to a less than likeable real estate agent (Jeremy Strong) led to her involvement with a private gambling ring, eventually trailing off to set up her own high stakes poker games for celebrities and Russian mafia men alike.
 One thing led to another, resulting in the interference of the authorities and Molly’s appeal to Charlie (Idris Elba), a lawyer with the chance to break Molly away from a damning prison sentence.